 There are several approaches of drawing support and resistance levels.
 The most basic approach is the one showed above.
 You simply draw a line that connects high and low levels.
 These levels can be drawn horizontally (as shown above) or diagonally.

-Another approach is to look at psychological levels.
+Another approach is to look at psychological levels (and we all know how much psychology affects traders).
 These are levels that have a significance importance to traders.
 For example, traders love levels that have round numbers.
 On the chart below, support and resistance levels appear on 108 and 114 respectively.

 There are several methods of using S&R. The best way is to trade using a channel.
 A good example is shown on the previous charts.
 The idea is to buy when the asset hits the support level and short when it hits the resistance level.
 This method works very well.